-In this tutorial we will show you how to install Cockpit on your Ubuntu 18.04 LTS.
-For those of you who didn’t know, Cockpit is a free software which delivers a web-based interface for your system admin to do tasks, such as launching containers, storage management, network setup, inspecting logs and so forth.
+In this tutorial, we will show you how to install Cockpit on your Ubuntu 18.04 LTS.
+For those of you who didn’t know, a Cockpit is free software that delivers a web-based interface for your system admin to do tasks, such as launching containers, storage management, network setup, inspecting logs, and so forth.

 - Multi-server — You can track and manage several servers at the same

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Cockpit on a Ubuntu 18.04 LTS (Bionic Beaver) server.

 Install Cockpit on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
 Installing Cockpit on Ubuntu 18.04 LTS.

 The cockpit package is available in the official Ubuntu 18.04 repositories, so installing using the following command: